pik3d/19en/README.md

   - click the file: pik3d_DOC.html - it should open by default browser;
   - read the section "INSTALL pik3d";
   - after install, scripts(_run.cmd) in demo folders are available to execute.
+  - if you plane to use Eigen/Singular Values Decomposition, you need to dowload
+    <a href='https://commons.apache.org/proper/commons-mat'>The Apache Commons Mathematics Library(~2MB)</a>
+	and place .jar-file to the  pik3d/lib  folder.

 <p>author: K.A.
 Ilyashenko, e-mail: kilyashenko@gmail.com</p>
 Error messages, comments, suggestions  are  welcome.